PiotrBelniak/Dynamic-selection-function/README.md

 # Dynamic selection
 ## Usage
-This function is the PL\SQL implementation of select statement with one table and unknown number of columns and predicates using DBMS_SQL built-in package.
+This function is the PL/SQL implementation of select statement with one table and unknown number of columns and predicates using DBMS_SQL built-in package.
 >[!NOTE]
 >Currently only conjuction of equality predicate is supported.